meshwa-3027/Project_2_Stock_Scanner/README.md

 **FEATURES**

-•	Fetches real-time stock market data from the Alice Blue trading platform.
+•	Fetches real-time stock market data from the Alice Blue trading platform./n
 •	Supports multiple stocks from different exchanges.
 •	Displays the fetched data in an Excel sheet.
 •	Continuously updates the Excel sheet with the latest market data.